niplav/site/99_problems_collection.md

 The original list was written by Werner
 Hett for the Prolog programming language and later [re-organized](https://sites.google.com/site/prologsite/prolog-problems).
-Most translations into other alanguages use the old ordering, which only contains 88 problems, due to both sub-problems and gaps in the order.
+Most translations into other languages use the old ordering, which only contains 88 problems, due to both sub-problems and gaps in the order.

 * [Elm](https://en.wikibooks.org/wiki/99_Elm_Problems/1_to_99), 1-22, solved